How to Stop Dog Barking (Fast!)

-Teaching a dog to be quiet involves training them to understand and respond to a specific command, typically known as the “quiet” command.
+Teaching a dog to stop barking involves training them to understand and respond to a specific command, typically known as the “quiet” command.
 This training helps manage excessive barking and is important for both the dog’s well-being and your own peace of mind.
-It requires consistency, patience, and positive reinforcement to be effective.
+But it requires consistency, patience, and positive reinforcement to be effective.

 What Is Quiet Command for Dogs?